-Notice of mandatory reporting of sexual assault, interpersonal violence, and stalking:
+Notice of mandatory reporting of sexual assault, sexual harassment, interpersonal violence, and stalking:

-As a faculty member, I am designated as a "Responsible Employee," and must report all disclosures of sexual assault, interpersonal violence, and stalking to Mason's Title IX Coordinator per University Policy 1202.
+As a faculty member, I am designated as a "Non-Confidential Employee," and must report all disclosures of sexual assault, sexual harassment, interpersonal violence, and stalking to Mason's Title IX Coordinator per University Policy 1202.
 If you wish to speak with someone confidentially, please contact one of Mason's confidential resources, such as Student Support and Advocacy Center (SSAC) at 703-380-1434 or Counseling and Psychological Services (CAPS) at 703-993-2380.
-You may also seek assistance from Mason's Title IX Coordinator by calling 703-993- 8730, or emailing titleix@gmu.edu.
+You may also seek assistance or support measures from Mason's Title IX Coordinator by calling 703-993-8730, or emailing titleix@gmu.edu.